U.S. Route 90 in Florida: Beach Boulevard in Jacksonville (SR 212)

+Other history

 From 1926 to 1949, US 90 ran along what is today part of State Road 12 from Quincy to Havana, and south along a concurrency with US 27 from Havana to Tallahassee.
 Other former segments of the route are scattered throughout the state.
 US 90's routing in Florida has not been changed since 1950.

 In 1953, the segment between Tallahassee and Monticello was named Mahan Drive for a Monticello florist and horticulturalist named Fred Alfred Mahan (1886-1960) who beginning in 1935 was given a contract by the Coastal Roads Company of Miami, Florida to beautify and improve the road.
 This included the removal of dead stumps along the right of way of the Lake Miccosukee Causeway at the Leon-Jefferson County Line.

 From 1956 until 1993, US 90 signs in Florida featured white numbering on a blue shield.
 The "color-coding" of U.S. Routes by the Florida Department of Transportation was stopped when the state could no longer use Federal funds to replace the signs with anything but the standard black-and-white version.
 Some blue US 90 signs may still remain.

 After Hurricane Ivan destroyed the I-10 Bridge in Northwest Florida, motorists waited as long as 2 hours to cross the Escambia bridge between Santa Rosa and Escambia counties.

 The Perdido River Bridge was replaced between 2010 and 2013.